Skip to main content

 The caveat worth stating clearly: these numbers come from teams that actually use the data.
 Conversation intelligence that generates dashboards nobody looks at returns nothing.

-Replace Human Judgment: Data surfaces patterns, but it lacks context.
-A high talk ratio might be a "fail" on a discovery call but "essential" during a technical demo.
+<strong>Replace human judgment:</strong> Data surfaces patterns, but it lacks context.
+A high talk ratio might be a failure on a discovery call but essential during a technical demo.
 A human must still interpret the why.

-Fix a Broken Process: The tool is a diagnostic, not a cure.
+<strong>Fix a broken process:</strong> The tool is a diagnostic, not a cure.
 It shows you exactly where deals stall or where reps lose momentum, but only coaching and updated playbooks can actually fix the underlying issues.

-Succeed Without Trust: It is a coaching aid, not a surveillance system.
-Using it to "spy" on reps rather than develop them creates cultural distrust that will tank your adoption rates.
+<strong>Succeed without trust:</strong> It is a coaching aid, not a surveillance system.
+Using it to monitor reps rather than develop them creates cultural distrust that will tank your adoption rates.

-Ignore Legal Compliance: Privacy isn't optional.
+<strong>Ignore legal compliance:</strong> Privacy is not optional.
 From US two-party consent laws to GDPR in the EU, you are responsible for the legalities of recording, even if the platform automates the disclosure.

-Guarantee 100% Accuracy: Transcription quality has a ceiling.
+<strong>Guarantee 100% accuracy:</strong> Transcription quality has a ceiling.
 Technical jargon, heavy accents, and poor audio quality can lead to messy data.
-Always test a vendor against your specific "real world" audio before committing.
+Always test a vendor against your specific real-world audio before committing.

+Conversation intelligence went from a nice-to-have for enterprise sales teams to infrastructure for any revenue team that wants to understand its customers at scale.
+The gap worth closing is not better transcription or smarter summaries — it is the distance between the insight and the action.
+If you are evaluating tools right now, start with one question: where does the structured summary go after the call?
 If the answer is a dashboard inside the tool, you have a recording platform.
-If the answer is directly into your CRM, your [pipeline](/pipeline), and your next outreach sequence, you have sales conversation intelligence that actually moves deals.
+If the answer is directly into your CRM, your pipeline, and your next outreach sequence — you have conversation intelligence that actually moves deals.

 Frequently asked questions.
 Answered.